eos/eos/doc/use-cases.rst

 Parameter Inference
 *******************

-EOS can infer parameters based on a database of experimental or theoetical constraints and its built-in observables.
+EOS can infer parameters based on a database of experimental or theoretical constraints and its built-in observables.
 The examples following in this section illustrate how to find a specific constraint from the list of all built-in constraints, construct an :class:`Analysis <eos.Analysis>` object that represents the statistical analysis, and infer mean value and standard deviation of a list of parameters through optimization or Monte Carlo methods.

 .. note::

-   The following examples are also available as an interactive `Jupyter <https://jupyter.org/>`_ notebook `from here <https://github.com/eos/eos/blob/master/examples/inference.ipynb>`_.
+   The following examples are intended to be run in an interactive `Jupyter <https://jupyter.org/>`_ notebook.
+   The entire notebook can be obtained `from here <https://github.com/eos/eos/blob/master/examples/inference.ipynb>`_.

 Listing the built-in Constraints